Philip Hensher: Biography

 In 2013 his novel Scenes from Early Life was shortlisted for the Green Carnation Prize, and awarded the Ondaatje Prize.
 It is based on his husband's childhood against the backdrop of the war of independence in Bangladesh.

 Hensher wrote the libretto for Thomas Adès's opera Powder Her Face (1995) and in 2015 he edited The Penguin Book of the British Short Story.

-Hensher's early works of fiction been characterized as having an "ironic, knowing distance from their characters" and "icily precise skewerings of pretension and hypocrisy".
+Hensher's early works of fiction were characterized as having an "ironic, knowing distance from their characters" and "icily precise skewerings of pretension and hypocrisy".
 His historical novel The Mulberry Empire "echoes with the rhythm and language of folk tales" while "play[ing] games" with narrative forms.

 Hensher served on the jury for the 2018 Scotiabank Giller Prize.

 Hensher is married to Zaved Mahmood, a human rights lawyer at the United Nations.